JanssenProject/jans/docs/janssen-server/developer/agama/agama-best-practices.md

 If a flow crashes, its parent flows (or flow) if they exist, crash as well.
 Trying to handle crashes involves a lot of planning and work which is too costly and will unlikely account for the so many things that might fail in a real setting.
 Thus, coding defensively is not recommended.
 While it is possible to deal with Java exceptions (product of `Call`s) and other abnormalities when `Trigger`ing flows, these features should be used sparingly.

+## Internationalization labels

+When using [localization and internationalization](./advanced-usages.md#localization-and-internationalization) use meaningful label keys and prefix all of them with the name of the project in question.
+If your project is called `magicAuthnJourneys`, then `magicAuthnJourneys.image.caption` and `magicAuthnJourneys.start_button_label` are good examples.
+This is a strategy that avoids possible name collisions in labels.

 ## OOP prose warning

 Java support adds the ability to execute pieces of business logic required to build up a flow.
 These “pieces of logic” match well to Java methods, however situations like this must be avoided: